kk123121/agarvm/README.md

 you used to install AgarVM is still there and bam.
 You are now in Agar!
 The next thing I think you should do is read the "ArgarVM.txt" thing on your desktop.
 It will explain a lot about agar and just some general things on how not to get cought. **Happy evading school!**

+# PLEASE READ THIS!
+If there are any bugs please add an issue on the github because I dont use this vm all the time as its a passion project after I found out about VNC which will allow me to use linux servers in the browser.